 We believe the advisory implementation vote provides shareholders with an important opportunity to support or oppose remuneration policies and practices; as such our voting recommendations may reflect ongoing structural concerns as well as remuneration decisions and outcomes during the past fiscal year.
-In assessing implementation during the year under review, particular attention is paid to the alignment between performance and pay outcomes, and the committee's level of disclosure regarding any application of discretion.
+However, our analysis of the remuneration report focuses on the board's implementation and administration of the company's remuneration policy; particular attention is paid to the alignment between performance and pay outcomes, and the committee's level of disclosure regarding any application of discretion.
+We also believe that this annual vote provides shareholders with an important opportunity to express concern with a company's remuneration policies and practices that are not explicitly limited to the year under review.